silverjuke/silverjuke/docs/user-guide.md

 --------------------------------------------------------------------------------

-To combine difference tracks from different sources to albums, Silverjuke uses its own algorithm which can be configured at "Jukebox Settings / Combine tracks to Albums":
+To combine difference tracks from different sources to albums, Silverjuke uses its own algorithm which can be configured at "Settings / Jukebox / Combine tracks to Albums":

 - Tracks belong together if the artist name and/or album name of different tracks is identical [1].
 If this is true for a given number of tracks,